 - If you do not have a factory pigtail, there has been ample length supplied to allow routing of the WHITE #961 and the ORANGE #945 to the dome light fixture.
 In most cases, this will require the headliner of the vehicle to be removed.
 You will need new terminals, though, to connect to your existing dome light fixture. - Those with Ford vehicles: If you modified your courtesy/dome light circuits to be power activated on page 22, then your dome light connection will not require the ORANGE #945 wire.
-As this wire is no longer being used for the dome light, it can power a trunk light, or you can pull it from the tail section and use the excess length to create your splices for the courtesy light sections.
+As this wire is no longer being used for the dome light, you can pull it from the tail section and use the excess length to create your splices for the courtesy light sections.